iamkirankumaryadav/Library/Data Science/Overfitting.md

 # **Overfitting: Low Bias + High Variance**

 ### **Low Bias (Low error on train set) + High Variance (High error on the test set)**
-- The model overfits by memorizing noise and errors, leading to high training accuracy.
+- The complex model overfits by memorizing noise and errors, leading to high training accuracy.
 - This prevents the model from learning the true patterns and relationships in the data.
 - As a result, it performs well on training data but poorly on new, unseen test data.